fleetdm/fleet/handbook/company/communications.md

 | `~`               | Adjective   | `~blocked`, `~frontend`, `~backend`

 ### Process new requests
-Team members [process their department's kanban boards](https://fleetdm.com/handbook/company/why-this-way#why-lean-software-development) daily; prioritizing all new intake including issues and PRs within 24hrs from when it was submitted.
+Team members [process their department's kanban boards](https://fleetdm.com/handbook/company/why-this-way#why-lean-software-development) daily; prioritizing all new intake including issues and PRs within 24hrs.

 To process intake team members will:
 - Inspect each item in the "📨 New requests" column and understand the next steps needed to complete the task.